-For sixteen years, the county of Gloucestershire has been our home.
+For fifteen years, the county of Gloucestershire has been our home.
 We lived alongside the baby River Thames, right at the edge of the county's most famous attraction: the Cotswolds.
-Gloucestershire does picturesque like few others in England and sometimes it feels as if it's been photographed to death.
+Gloucestershire does picturesque like few others in England, and sometimes it feels as if it's been photographed to death.
 And then you turn a corner and see a view ... and you apologise.

 While Wiltshire feels undeniably ancient, from its stone circles to its calm and laid back attitude, Gloucestershire has more fashionable and mercantile streaks running through its history.

 From centrally heated, mosaic-floored Roman villas to the Regency splendour of Cheltenham, from the antique shops of Moreton-in-the-Marsh to the wool-derived wealth of Cirencester or Stow - the inhabitants of the county appear to have a head for commerce.

 It was this eye for trade opportunities that turned Lechlade - the highest navigable point on the River Thames - into a thriving inland port, that spun wool into wealth, that saw iron and coal mined in the Forest of Dean and that converted the Vale of Evesham into a fruit and vegetable garden.

 And it is that same business sense and the county's location at the crossroads of trade that make the county so welcoming to visitors.
 There's plenty of scope to explore, there's excellent shopping, there are welcoming hotels and there's truly wonderful food.
 So please, come and explore ...